mtsaldaris/AddressBook/README.md

 - To enter a friends name and phone number using a form with input validation (backend).
 - To display the list of friends and their corresponding phone numbers sorted by their name.

-### Assumptions:
-- "AddressBook" table is initialised from "Contant" entity in Spring Boot backend.
-- Databse is seeded with 7 initial contacts.

 # Architecture & Usage

 ### Database - PostgreSQL

-A PostgreSQL database is used for this application.
-In order to connect to the database PostgreSQL must be running on port 542.
+A PostgreSQL database is used for this application."AddressBook" table is initialised from "Contant" entity in Spring Boot backend.
+Databse is then seeded with 7 initial contacts.
+In order to connect to the database PostgreSQL server must be running on port 542.
-Database connection configurations can be changed in file: `address-book\src\main\resources\application.properties`
+Database configuration can be changed in file: `address-book\src\main\resources\application.properties`

 Compulsary changes to connect to db:
 ```